samhuk/web-app-template/README.md

 `.vscode/launch.json` features 3 debug tasks.

-## Type Checking

-The hot-reloading watch tasks in package.json use ESBuild to achieve the fast hot-reloading.
-ESBuild only removes the non-javascript part of typescript, and does not check the validity of the non-javascript (e.g. type declarations, etc.) part of the typescript codebase.

-This "type-checking" can be achieved separately via running `npm run build-tsc`, which uses `tsc` to build the typescript code, which _does_ perform full type-checking.

 ### Client

 To debug the client, either a browser's native developer window can be used, or, if Firefox is being used, the _Attach Client_ debug task can be ran which attaches VSCode to the currently-active open instance of the client.
 Firefox has to be specifically configured to achieve this.